0xnim/atom/MOB_FEATURES_LIST.md

-# Mob AI Features - Complete List
+# Mob AI Features - Simplified Version

-## 🚨 OVERVIEW
+## ✅ SIMPLIFIED SYSTEM (Current)

-This is a comprehensive realistic mob AI system that was implemented.
-It may be "overboard" - this document lists everything so you can decide what to keep/remove.
+This is the streamlined version after cutting down the "overboard" implementation.

 ---

-## 1. CORE SYSTEMS
+## 1. CORE SYSTEMS (2 Total)

-### Herd Management
+### Herd Management ✅
 - **HerdManager**: Central coordinator for all herds
 - **Herd Formation**: Animals auto-group by species
 - **Leader Election**: Based on health and age